What you can do in Qlik Sense Enterprise on Kubernetes

 Tenant administrators are users who manage and administer Qlik Sense deployments.
 Tenant administrators have similar permissions to professional users in the cloud hub.
 They also have additional administrative abilities.
 Tenant administrators are the only users with access to the management console.

-To learn more about administering Qlik Sense Enterprise SaaS, see Owners and administrators of SaaS deployments.
+To learn more about administering Qlik Sense Enterprise on Kubernetes, see Administer Qlik Sense Enterprise on Kubernetes on Kubernetes.

 The core of Qlik Sense data analysis is the app.
 Apps let you make data discoveries using the visualizations in the apps.
 Apps are made from data sources, sheets, and stories: